avaneev/biteopt/README.md

 variable).
 When geometry is spherical, covariance matrix update filter is tuned to an increased frequency (`CovUpdFast` instead of `CovUpdSlow`).

-3. An asymmetry is introduced to the Gaussian noise function, depending on the centroid step size.
+3. An asymmetry is introduced to the Gaussian sampling function, depending on the centroid step size.
 Distribution is expanded in the direction of the step and contracted in the opposite direction.

 4. On every update, all per-parameter sigmas are contracted (multiplied) by the `SigmaMulBase` coefficients, depending on sphericity.
 Additionally,